zuplo/docs/docs/guides/external-oauth-client-management.md

 ## OAuth Clients in the Developer Portal

-When OAuth Client Managers login to the Developer Portal they can create OAuth Clients and manage client secrets.
+When OAuth Client Managers log in to the Developer Portal they can create OAuth Clients and manage client secrets.

 ![OAuth Clients in Developer Portal](./oauth-client-management-media/oauth-client-dev-portal.png)